vacri/sample-terraform/README.md

 Sample Terraform Stacks
 =======================

-This is an anonymised repo for a multi-account AWS setup, written for a previous employer.
+This is an anonymised repo for a multi-account AWS setup, which was opensourced by a previous employer.
 The directory structure was largely based off a prior nascent-and-unused Terragrunt setup they had for Azure, but the file content is almost entirely written by yours truly.
 Terragrunt was not used in this setup because it's massive overkill for a small shop and basically means configuring everything twice.

 Features: